Table of Contents

 How is LCL Freight Calculated?

-To calculate the volume of your LCL shipment, you will need to know the dimensions of your cargo (length, width, and height).
+To calculate the volume of your LCL shipment, you will need to know the dimensions of your cargo (length, width, and height) and the size of the container you intend to use.
 Once you have these measurements, you can calculate the volume using the formula: